 To have a very senior officer in the 6th seat of a Victor facing forwards, was something the entire crew were less than happy about.
 According to the rules at the time, the only folk allowed to fly in that particular seat were Victor aircrew and crew chiefs and they were permitted to do so only when it was essential for their duties and when they had practised the in-flight escape procedures in a crew simulator.
 In the event of a dire emergency which required the crew to abandon aircraft, the occupant of the 6th seat facing forward had to be last of the four crew in the rear cabin to leave the aircraft - for complicated physical reasons which I won't go into here.
 If the 6th seat occupant did not act correctly he would probably prevent the other three from baling out.
 That would leave the captain with a real problem.

-I was not involved in the General's visit to Marham but the Station Commander told me that General Ward had an afternoon golf engagement somewhere in the London area and needed to be dropped off at Farnborough.
+I had not been involved in the General's visit to Marham, but the Station Commander told me that General Ward had an afternoon golf engagement somewhere in the London area and needed to be dropped off at Farnborough.
 I took off 30 seconds behind another Victor and then we climbed in formation to 30,000 feet.
 When we had been airborne barely an hour, word came through that the weather at Farnborough was deteriorating considerably.
 I decided to cut short my air-to-air demonstrations and make our way through the crowded airspace of the London Control Zone - normally closed to military aircraft.
 We had filed a flight plan with VIP status and that guaranteed that we would get VIP service from ATC with precedence over other traffic and no delays.

 As we approached Farnborough, where I had never landed before, the weather was reported as continuous heavy rain with the cloud base down to 300 feet - that equated to a forward visibility of about a mile but within my instrument rating limits.
 There was also a very strong, gusting crosswind from the left - well within the aircraft limits but it might make for a bumpy landing.
 I briefed my crew on the intercom.
 I told them that I would make one approach only.
 If the runway lights were not visible at my legal decision height of 200 feet, we would overshoot and return to Marham with the General; there would be no second attempt.
 I briefed my experienced co-pilot for what was known as a 'split approach'.
 Using that technique, the co-pilot flies the aircraft on instruments using the airfield's GCA radar talk down.
 When I had the runway in sight, I would take control and complete the landing.
 If I had not called runway in sight by the time we reached decision height, the co-pilot was automatically to initiate the missed approach procedure.